-India bans export of broken rice to tackle price rise
+India bans export of broken rice to curb price rise

 The government also imposed a 20% export duty on various grades of rice to boost domestic supplies.